Ben's Engineering Blog

 There are a few issues with this approach:

 • Some of the object is not used.
-There some implementations that use Proxies to identify unused “leaves” but this is complex and expensive to do.
+Some implementations use Proxys to identify unused "leaves" but this is complex and expensive to do.

 • Most of the data is already sent down in the markup.